Team: Programs | Commitment: Career | Location: Washington DC

 - Manage sub-contractors contractual and technical deliverables;

-- When approved, liaising with USAID to provide timely updates on program activities and impact and engage donors on development and implementation of programs; and
+- Liaising with USDA to provide timely updates on program activities and impact and engage donors on development and implementation of programs; and

 - Other duties as assigned.

-- Minimum 5 years of experience backstopping complex international development projects/programs focused on enterprise development, agriculture and/or agribusiness;
+- A minimum of 5 years of experience backstopping complex international economic development programs is required;

 - Highly skilled in coordination and project management;